 Filling the Gap

-McDonnell Douglas announced the MD11 to replace the aging DC10.
+McDonnell Douglas announced the MD11 to replace the ageing DC10.
 Airbus had the Airbus A330 and A340.
 In 1986 Boeing floated ideas to create an enlarged Boeing 767.
 Called the Boeing 767-X, the design had a longer fuselage, larger wings with winglets and a wider cabin.
 The response from airlines was not encouraging at all.
-The market called for an even wider fuselage, flexible cabin layouts and better fuel economics than could be delivered by any Boeing 767 variant.
+The market called for an even wider fuselage, flexible cabin layouts and better fuel economy than could be delivered by any Boeing 767 variant.

 A New Design

 In 1988 Boeing reacting to the market, acknowledged that a brand new design was called for and the Boeing 777 idea was born.

 In a departure from the norm, Boeing gathered 8 leading airlines to become part of the design group.
 The Working Together Group, as it was called, was made up of All Nippon Airways, American Airlines, British Airways, Cathay Pacific Airways, Delta Air Lines, Japan Airlines, QANTAS, and United Airlines.
 Rather than presenting the market with what Boeing perceived as their idea of what was required, customers had direct input.

 Boeing 777 History Time Line

 |08 December 1989||Boeing made offers of the Boeing 777 to airlines.|